Boulder shooting suspect held without bail on first-degree murder charges

 The 21-year-old Colorado man accused of gunning down 10 people at a supermarket in Boulder earlier this week will be held without bail, a judge ruled Thursday.

 Ahmad Al Aliwi Alissa, from the Denver suburb of Arvada, has remained in custody at the Boulder County Jail since police arrested him at the King Soopers grocery store on Monday.
-He was charged with 10 counts of first-degree murder.
+He was charged with 10 counts of first-degree murder and one count of first-degree attempted murder on a police officer.

 BOULDER, COLORADO MASS SHOOTING SUSPECT KNOWN TO FBI: REPORT